OfficeDev/O365-WebApp-MultiTenant/README.md

 `git clone https://github.com/OfficeDev/O365-WebApp-MultiTenant.git`

 ## Step 2: Build the Project
-To restore NuGet packages, simply Build the project.
+1. Open the project in Visual Studio 2013.
+2. Simply Build the project to restore NuGet packages.
-Ignore any build errors for now as we will configure the project in the next steps.
+3. Ignore any build errors for now as we will configure the project in the next steps.

 ## Step 3: Configure the sample
 Once downloaded, open the sample in Visual Studio.